 Blending In – Give Your Gear An Old, Worn Look

 Consider covering your tent with a large, old, worn tarp – you may not want to call attention to your designer mountaineering tent.
 The same goes for any backpacks, boots, etc. Choose colors that blend in with the natural environment, and stay away from the flashy colors and even consider removing all name brand labels.
-In the days after a widespread disaster, if you have money and supplies, it may be better to look like you don’t (to avoid theft as much as possible).Whether you remain at home or venture into the outdoors, you will want to make sure that everyone has proper identification, just in case it is needed.
+In the days after a widespread disaster, if you have money and supplies, it may be better to look like you don’t (this is in line with the idea of gray man theory).Whether you remain at home or venture into the outdoors, you will want to make sure that everyone has proper identification, just in case it is needed.
 The best option to provide for this is to gather all pertinent birth certificates, social security cards, medical cards, etc. Place these items in a folder and store them in a plastic bag that can be sealed against wind and rain.

 Be Prepared To Face The Elements